 - (a) We have been deferring certain costs in our historical financial statements directly associated with this offering, including certain legal, accounting and other related expenses, which have been recorded in other assets on our consolidated balance sheet.
-Some of these costs directly associated with this offering were incurred during our fiscal year ended December 31, 2015 and others were incurred subsequent to December 31, 2015.
+Some of these costs directly associated with this offering were incurred prior to April 2, 2016 and others were incurred subsequent to April 2, 2016.
 Upon completion of this offering, approximately \$ of deferred costs will be reversed out of other assets and charged against the proceeds from this offering as a reduction to additional paid-in capital.
 The total amount of estimated offering expenses is \$ - (b) We estimate that the net proceeds from this offering, after deducting underwriting discounts and commissions but before estimated offering expenses, will be approximately \$, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.
 If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately \$ after deducting underwriting discounts and commissions but before estimated offering expenses.